Pear1790/Pear1790/README.md

 - 🔭 Currently working on **Smart CPR Mannequin** (IoT training device) and **Student Activity Management System** (web platform)
 - 🌱 Learning Embedded Systems (esp32/Arduino), cloud IoT platforms and Full-stack web development.
-- 👯 Looking to collaborate on Embedded Systems, IoT projects, and Open-source software.
+- 👯 Looking to collaborate on Embedded Systems, IoT projects, and Software.
 - 🏆 Goal : My goal is to leverage IoT and software engineering to develop impactful systems for a better future.
 - ⚡ Fun fact: Committed to building innovative solutions that address real-world challenges and improve lives.